Human-Computer Interaction

 Course Requirements

-This course is a project-based course that requires students to work in teams to design, implement and evaluate a mobile user interface through an iterative process.
+This is a project-based course that requires students to work in teams to design, implement and evaluate a mobile user interface through an iterative process.
 As part of your team project, you will be expected to do the following:

 • Identify a problem that could be addressed through the development and deployment of a web app.